edumserrano/dotnet-sdk-extensions/docs/unit-tests/http-mocking-unit-tests.md

 expectedException.Message.ShouldBe("The request was canceled due to the configured HttpClient.Timeout of 0.001 seconds elapsing.");
 expectedException.InnerException.Message.ShouldBe("A task was canceled.");
 ```

+Note that the `TimesOut` method will not force the `HttpClient` to timeout after the indicated time.
+The `TimesOut` method is syntactic sugar for waiting for a specific period of time and if while waiting the `HttpClient` does not abort the request due to a timeout then a `TimeoutExpectedException` will be raised.

+The proper way to use `HttpResponseMessageMockBuilder.TimesOut` method is to make sure you configure the `HttpClient` timeout to a certain value then use `HttpResponseMessageMockBuilder.TimesOut` with a value higher than that.
+If you want to test short timeouts you must override the `HttpClient` timeout to a short value as part of your test.

+The value added by `HttpResponseMessageMockBuilder.TimesOut` is not only the syntactic sugar to avoid having to do a wait for a certain period of time when mocking an HTTP response, but also the fact that if a timeout is not triggered you will get the custom `TimeoutExpectedException` exception.
+This avoids getting into situations were your tests might pass or fail unintentionally.

 ## Notes